bferguson3/NESPAL/README.md

 Usage is super easy.
 Uses only tkinter library, so it should work on any Python3 compatible system.

-$ python3 nespal.py
+$ python3 nespal.py inputfile.pal

-If 'output.pal' already exists in the script folder, it will be loaded automatically.
+If no .pal file is specified, a default palette will be made.
+Otherwise if output.pal exists, it will be loaded automatically.
+If a file is specified, it will either be created new or loaded (if it exists).

 Click the color you want, then click the palette number to assign it.
 When you're done, click the Save PAL file button, and 'output.pal' file will be created in the same folder in which you ran the pyton script.